Lee Thorpe

 Lee Anthony Thorpe (born 14 December 1975) is an English former professional footballer and youth development coach for Blackpool.

 As a player he was a forward from 1994 to 2011.
 He made over 400 appearances, in a career spanning 18 years, in the Football League with Blackpool, Lincoln City, Leyton Orient, Grimsby Town, Bristol Rovers, Swansea City, Peterborough United, Torquay United, Rochdale and Darlington.
-Whilst with Blackpool, he also had a loan spell with Northern Irish top-flight club Bangor, and finished his career in non-league football with Fleetwood Town and AFC Fylde.
+Whilst with Blackpool, he also had a loan spell with Welsh club Bangor City, and finished his career in non-league football with Fleetwood Town and AFC Fylde.

 Playing career

 Thorpe was born in Wolverhampton and began his career as a trainee with Blackpool, turning professional in July 1994.
-He joined Bangor on loan in September 1995, scoring once in three games during his spell.
+He joined Bangor City on loan in September 1995, scoring once in three games during his spell.

 After failing to establish himself at Blackpool, he was allowed to leave, joining Lincoln City on a free transfer in August 1997.
 He had a successful time at Sincil Bank, scoring 57 times in 192 league games, before moving to Leyton Orient on a free transfer in May 2002.
 He joined Grimsby Town on loan in February 2004, having been placed on the transfer list and told his contract would not be renewed in the summer.
 He moved to Bristol Rovers on a free transfer the following month.

 In February 2005 he joined Swansea City, initially on loan, but signing on a free transfer a week later.
 He played a role in their promotion to Football League One.
 The next season, he was loaned out to Peterborough United in October 2005 and Torquay United in February 2006.
 He remained at Torquay on loan for the remainder of the season, playing first under John Cornforth and then under Ian Atkins as Torquay successfully fought off relegation to the Conference.
 On 25 April 2006, Thorpe scored a fantastic overhead kick in a 4–0 win over Stockport County; in November 2012 it was named as Torquay's best goal of all time by FourFourTwo readers.